The Future of Work

 - Flexible mindsets: Solutions will also need to be flexible in how they are applied.
 Leaders will require judgement and empathy to truly understand the unique needs of each team member, and then apply the solutions in unique ways that best suits the needs of the individuals and teams within the business.

 Even though AI and digital will are set to grow exponentially, our strategies will need human-centric capabilities.
-If we make this a priority in all that we do, we will create sustainable enterprises and future-empowered organisations.
+If we make this a priority in all that we do, we will create sustainable enterprises and future-empowered organizations.

 Sarah has a broad Organizational Development skillset and works with key stakeholders in large matrixes organizations.
 Sarah is passionate about making better team experiences by managing end to end change and embedding sustainable cultural and behavior transformations while delivering strategies and solutions that meet both current and future business needs.